Sherpa-Sec/Jira_Ticket_Workflow_Simulation/README.md

 ## 7. Why This Project Matters

-This project matches real Tier-1 job responsibilities for:
+This project demonstrates hands-on skills used in real Tier-1 operational roles, including:

-- IT Support / Help Desk
+- IT Support and Help Desk
-- Junior System Administrator
+- Junior System Administration
-- NOC/SOC Tier-1 hybrid roles
+- SOC and NOC Tier-1 environments

 **It shows practical troubleshooting, clear documentation, and communication skills, all of which employers expect for entry-level roles.**